Frequently Asked Questions on North Korea Travel

 When is the best time to travel to the DPRK?

 During national holidays is the best time to visit the DPRK as North Koreans really take their holidays seriously!
-Holidays come complete with mass dances in the square, fireworks, special exhibitions and performances, and during larger occasions, military parades.
+Holidays come complete with mass dances in public squares, fireworks, special exhibitions and performances, and during larger occasions, military parades.

 Travel to North Korea is now possible all year round due to changes in policy from the DPRK national tourism bureau.
 North Korea enjoys all four seasons.
 Spring and fall are probably the best times to travel, but each season offers its unique charm in the DPRK.
-It’s rainy season from July to the beginning of August in Korea.
+The rainy season is from July to the beginning of August in Korea.
 If you’re traveling during the rainy season, bring ponchos and umbrellas.
 We have tour options during all major holidays in North Korea.

 Is it safe to travel to the DPRK?